bjarne-hansen/nrf24-time-server/README.md

-# Raspberry Pi Time Publishing Daemon
+# NRF24 Time Server

 ## Background
 Several constrained IoT devices are too simple to be connected to the Internet to get the current date/time via NTP.

-This module is a daemon that allows (for example) a Raspberry Pi, which can easily be connected to the Internet and synchronize date and time using NTP, to publish the current date/time information via a NRF24L01 module.
+This Python program is a daemon that allows (for example) a Raspberry Pi, which can easily be connected to the Internet and synchronize date and time using NTP, to publish the current date/time information via a NRF24L01 module.

 IoT devices with a NRF24L01 transceiver, that is within range of the Raspberry PI can then listen on the fixed address "DTCLI" and receive